kelamoana/reddittrendanalyzer/ReadMe.txt

 We have included PNGs of the outputs of each of our models and the metrics associated with them.
 They are stored in the graphs folder, and organized by subreddit.
-The name of each inidividual model and metric is attached to each graph, and will provide the statistics on our sentiment analysis.
+The name of each individual model and metric is attached to each graph, and will provide the statistics on our sentiment analysis.